Ibrahimgamal99/java-chat/README.md

 # java-chat
-This is a simple client server To run program run server frist and send anything then run client
+This is a simple client server app <br/>
+To run program  <br/>
+1- run server and send anything <br/>
+2- run client